amit9oct/SymRL/README.md

 <!-- Add the gif image here -->
 <img src="eqn_solving.gif" alt="GUI" width="800"/>

+> Note: The GUI is only tested on Windows.
+It may not work on other platforms.

 One can also run the best trained model on the test data by running the following command:
 ```bash
 python src/symrl/run_inference_on_test_data.py